-Peter Czuppon^{1,2,3}, Emmanuel Schertzer4, François Blanquart^{2,5,}, Florence Débarre^{1,}
+Peter Czuppon, Emmanuel Schertzer, François Blanquart2,5,\, Florence Débarre1,\

-1 Institute of Ecology and Environmental Sciences of Paris (iEES-Paris, UMR 7618), Sorbonne Université, CNRS, UPEC, IRD, INRAE, 75252 Paris, France
+&lt;sup>1 Institute of Ecology and Environmental Sciences of Paris (iEES-Paris, UMR 7618), Sorbonne Université, CNRS, UPEC, IRD, INRAE, 75252 Paris, France

-$^{^2}$ Center for Interdisciplinary Research in Biology, CNRS, Collège de France, PSL Research University, 75005 Paris, France
+&lt;sup>2 Center for Interdisciplinary Research in Biology, CNRS, Collège de France, PSL Research University, 75005 Paris, France

-3 Institute for Evolution and Biodiversity, University of Münster, 48149 Münster, Germany
+&lt;sup>3 Institute for Evolution and Biodiversity, University of Münster, 48149 Münster, Germany

-4 Faculty of Mathematics, University of Vienna, 1090 Wien, Austria
+&lt;sup>4 Faculty of Mathematics, University of Vienna, 1090 Wien, Austria

-5 Université de Paris, INSERM, IAME, 75018 Paris, France
+&lt;sup>5 Université de Paris, INSERM, IAME, 75018 Paris, France

-^{} equal contributions
+\ equal contributions

 Abstract.
-Emerging epidemics and local infection clusters are initially prone to stochastic effects that can substantially impact the epidemic trajectory, even in the long term.
+Emerging epidemics and local infection clusters are initially prone to stochastic effects that can substantially impact the epidemic trajectory.
 While numerous studies are devoted to the deterministic regime of an established epidemic, mathematical descriptions of the initial phase of epidemic growth are comparatively rarer.
-Here, we review existing mathematical results, and derive new results, to elucidate the early dynamics of an infection cluster started by a single infected individual.
-We cover the probability of establishment of an epidemic as a function of the distribution of secondary cases, the expectation of epidemic size as a function of time, and the convergence to a deterministic exponential regime.
-Stochasticity systematically accelerates the initial growth of an epidemic, because epidemics that do not get extinct have faster initial growth on average.
-This also affects the long-term epidemic growth by increasing the cumulative size by a constant factor, the inverse of the establishment probability, when compared to the deterministic prediction.
+Here, we review existing mathematical results on the epidemic size over time, and derive new results to elucidate the early dynamics of an infection cluster started by a single infected individual.
+We show that the initial growth of epidemics that eventually take off is accelerated by stochasticity.
 These results are critical to improve early cluster detection and control.
-We compute the probability distribution of the first detection time of an infected individual in an infection cluster depending on the testing effort (assumed to be constant in time), and estimate that the SARS-CoV-2 variant of concern B.1.1.7 detected in September 2020 first appeared in the United Kingdom early August 2020.
-We estimate a minimal testing frequency to detect clusters before they exceed a certain threshold size, and we compute the detection rate of infected individuals during a single mass testing effort.
-For example, in a COVID-19-parameterized model with an effective reproduction number R = 1.1, a fraction 1.3% of a population needs to be randomly tested each day for cluster size to not exceed 30 infected individuals.
+As an application, we compute the distribution of the first detection time of an infected individual in an infection cluster depending on the testing effort, and estimate that the SARS-CoV-2 variant of concern Alpha detected in September 2020 first appeared in the United Kingdom early August 2020.
+We also compute a minimal testing frequency to detect clusters before they exceed a given threshold size.
 These results improve our theoretical understanding of early epidemics and will be useful for the study and control of local infectious disease clusters.